jantznick/stagehand/packages/docs/docs/api/dast-scans.md

 ### With Permissions System

-DAST scanning integrates with the existing permissions system:
+DAST scanning integrates with the new permissions system:
-- `ADMIN` and `EDITOR` roles can launch and cancel scans
+- The `'project:update'` permission is required to launch and cancel scans.
-- All project members can view scan results
+- The `'project:read'` permission is required to view scan results.
-- Permissions are inherited from project membership
+- Permissions are inherited from parent resources (Team, Company, etc.).

 ### Real-time Updates